Let’s Make Exodus Not Suck

 Weather: With GARS back in operation, you’ll get accurate information in real time.
 Tune in to 95.1 FM as you plan your Exodus and on your way out of the city.
 Are there rolling whiteouts or dust storms happening?
 It’s always an option to stay in your camp until they’ve passed.
 Keep weather conditions in mind for your departure, just as you would for your entire Burn.

-Infrastructure: While there’s no guarantee of an uninterrupted fuel supply in 2023, we can all remember to fuel up before we arrive on playa.
+Infrastructure: While there’s no guarantee of an uninterrupted fuel supply, we can all remember to fuel up before we arrive on playa.
 We recommend Fernley, Wadsworth or Nixon.
 Gate Road’s integrity is impacted by every vehicle that exceeds the speed limit… the protocols during BRC are the same as during Exodus: “stay under 10 mph, and don’t drive on wet roads.”

 Navigation: Head to K (Kraken) Street (two lanes exit direction only) and make your way toward 6 o’clock.
 At night, look for lighted cones and a digital messaging sign marking the entrance to Gate Road when Exodus begins Saturday after 6:00 pm.
-Top tip for 2023: USE ALL LANES!
+Top tip: USE ALL LANES!

 F Lot, the Final Frontier

-We’ve saved an exciting announcement for last… drumroll: We’re bringing a new team to Exodus 2023 to help make the Exodus process smoother and safer: F Lot, the Final Frontier to Find It or Fix It before Pavement.
+We’ve saved an exciting announcement for last… drumroll: We brought a new team to Exodus 2023 to help make the Exodus process smoother and safer: F Lot, the Final Frontier to Find It or Fix It before Pavement.

 What is F Lot?
-We’re transforming the long-existing “Reunification Station” into a safe destination for problem-solving: impaired vehicles, sleepy drivers, lost passengers, and that last chance to secure your load.
+We’ve transformed the long-existing “Reunification Station” into a safe destination for problem-solving: impaired vehicles, sleepy drivers, lost passengers, and that last chance to secure your load.

 Where is F Lot?
 Just beyond the Pulsing station on Gate Road, off the right side of the lanes and, most importantly, before you enter the gravel road.